Below are the most popular questions about admissions to Bedales that have been raised at our Open Mornings by prospective students and parents.

 We believe that Bedales delivers an holistic education – although we are not a denominational school, students’ spiritual and moral needs find many channels.
 Our students learn about ethics and what it means to be a global citizen.
 They are encouraged to be open-minded.
 Our fortnightly ‘Jaw’ is the nearest equivalent to chapel; it is the time during the week for reflecting on philosophical, spiritual, religious and moral ideas and views, and can cover such wide-ranging talks as “Why you don’t really have a head” (a memorable talk about our self-perception) to a Zen Buddhist illustrating what consciousness is like, using an enormous beaker of water and some sand, to an act of remembrance to those from the school who died in the two world wars.
 Jaw reflects the diversity of views not just in the school, but in the world as a whole, and speakers from many different philosophical and religious perspectives are invited to participate.
 Some students attend local churches: Steep Parish Anglican Church is next door to the school and there is a Catholic church locally in Petersfield.
 A Christian discussion group (picnic) meets regularly for a sandwich lunch.
 Philosophy, Religion and Ethics (PRE) is a popular subject choice with just under half of students choosing to take the Bedales Assessed Course in PRE.
 Its Utopia project, where students design their perfect society, provokes a great deal of thought and discussion.

 In addition to ad hoc phone and email contact and academic review meetings, there are a number of events and activities where parents are encouraged to be involved with the school.
-We have an active Bedales Parents’ Association (BPA) with affiliated ‘Friends of….’ for each of the three Bedales Schools.
-The BPA organises social events (some for fundraising) and also represents parents in meetings with the Headmaster, Senior Deputy and the Heads of Dunannie and Dunhurst.
+We have active parent associations at each school organising social events (some for fundraising) and also representing parents in meetings with the Heads and senior colleagues.
 The annual Parents’ Day is one of the highlights of the year when the school opens its doors to parents on a Saturday near the end of the academic year for art and design displays, theatre, dance and music performances, sporting activities, picnic lunch and cream tea.
 Throughout the year parents are encouraged to attend the broad range of productions, talks and concerts at the three Bedales Schools.
 Our sports teams also welcome parental support.
 In terms of meetings to discuss academic progress, a series of year group meetings take place where parents and students discuss progress with teachers and tutors.
 Weekly electronic bulletins are designed to keep parents up-to-date with latest events and activities.

 Enthusiastic motivated students get more done.
 Harvard Graduate School of Education has conducted research into our approach at Bedales and we were not surprised that they concluded an approach offering significant choice and a degree of informality resulted in better motivated students and better academic outcomes.
 Or as one of our students put it: “If you’re having fun, it doesn’t feel like work.”

 The Bedales Assessed Courses (BACs) are about choice.
 The choice for students to choose the areas in a subject that interest and excite them, and to a degree, to adapt to their preferred learning style.
 BACs are also an excellent example of how Bedales has chosen to develop its own more challenging and demanding courses that are better suited to our students than the (in most cases) duller GCSE alternative.
 Having established Bedales in 1893 as an innovative alternative to the mainstream offering, BACs show we still have the appetite to exercise our independence and innovate.
 As part of their introduction, we consulted universities who encouraged us to develop our own alternative and UCAS was happy to treat BACs as a GCSE equivalent qualification.
 We award the same grades as GCSE and all our BACs are externally moderated by subject experts.
 We do not think it is any coincidence that the ability for our students to progress to the most demanding universities has improved since the introduction of BACs in 2006.
 We have also found BACs a real draw in attracting the best teachers.
-Students sit a combination of core IGCSEs (in English, Maths, Sciences and a Modern Foreign Language) and can select BACs from the following: Art; Ancient Civilisations; Classical Music; Dance; Design; English Literature; Geography; Global Awareness; History; Outdoor Work; Philosophy, Religion & Ethics and Theatre.
-A BAC in Sports Science is in development.
+Students sit a combination of core IGCSEs (in English, Maths, Sciences and a Modern Foreign Language) and can select BACs from the following: Art; Ancient Civilisations; Classical Music; Dance; Design; Digital Game Design; English Literature; Geography; Global Awareness; History; Outdoor Work; Philosophy, Religion & Ethics; Sport Science; and Theatre.

 We set classes in French, Maths and Science based on ability.
 The Gifted and Talented programme operates across all subject disciplines enabling students with the most potential to pursue their interests to greater depth.
 This can include membership of an academic society, attendance at special subject-related talks from visiting speakers, visits, and involvement in specialist workshops.
 Examples include discussions by the Maths Society on the influence of maths on war, a History Society talk on the History of the Book by Professor Andrew Pettegree, Professor Alan Lucas Old Bedalian on child nutrition and Shami Chakrabarti discussing human rights.
 Our tutoring system also ensures that students are achieving their academic potential.